flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 #### Define the Relation between Jobs

 We now have defined 3 jobs.
-Each job is a sub-graph and have some nodes connected by `DataEdge`s.
-Then we will need to define the relation between jobs to make sure our workflow is scheduled and run correctly.
+Each job has some nodes connected by `DataEdge`s.
+Then we will need to define relations between jobs to make sure our workflow is scheduled and run correctly.
 As we have mentioned in [Target](target) section, the training job will run periodically and once the training finishes, the validation job should be started to validate the latest generated model.
-If there is a model passes the validation and get deployed, we should (re)start the downstream prediction job using flink to get better inference.
+If there is a model passes the validation and get deployed, we should (re)start the downstream prediction job to get better inference.

 After reviewing above description, we find that some upstream jobs control the downstream jobs.
 For instance, the training job controls the (re)start of validation job.
 We keep using AIGraph abstraction to depicts these control relations.
-But at this time, each AINode in this new AIGraph is a job(a subgraph in fact!).
+But at this time, each AINode in this new AIGraph is a job.
 Edges to connect these job nodes are named as `ControlEdge`.
 We also call such control relation as *control dependencies*.

 In AIFlow, we implement control dependencies via *Events*.
 That is, the upstream job can send specific events to downstream jobs and downstream jobs will take actions due to the events and rules defined by users.